mayankjha-purdue/mgmt590-assignment3-flask/README.md

 - Part 5 - Building and running the API locally

 - Part 6 - CI/CD with Github Actions and Google Cloud Run

+- Part 7 - Integrating Testing with Testing